grinnell-cs/csc151-images/_readings/the-final-project.md

     -   Project presentation covers all of the required points.
     -   Personal reflection covers all the required points but does not discuss them at sufficient depth.

-+   **R**equires revision:
-    -   Project code has significant bugs and/or serious style issues.
-    -   Project presentation only covers some of the required points.
-    -   Personal reflection is missing one or more points.

-+   **N**ot complete:
-    -   One or more of the deliverables are missing or incomplete.

 # Self-Checks